 The main people behind Jewellery Quarter Heritage are Marie and Mark Haddleton who have worked in the Jewellery Quarter for over a quarter of a century (Marie served on the Birmingham Conservation Advisory Committee for many years, representing the Jewellery Quarter), and they are occasionally sought out to help with pre-planning guidance, to guide architects and developers through the complicated Jewellery Quarter Conservation and Management Plan and Design Guide.
 In fact, we have produced many heritage reports for presentation to the Conservation Advisory Committee to accompany planning applications.

-Many of the original JQ plaques on important buildings fixed by URBED some thirty years ago, have gone missing, although one was recently restored on the Cemetery Lodge and it would be nice to see the others restored.
+Other things we would like to do include restoring the original JQ plaques on important buildings fixed by URBED some thirty years ago, have gone missing, although one was recently restored on the Cemetery Lodge and it would be nice to see the others restored.